David A. Reingold

 Reingold’s primary teaching and research areas include urban poverty, economic development, social welfare policy, low-income housing policy, civil society, and government performance.
 His research has appeared in the Journal of Policy Analysis and Management, Public Administration Review, Social Service Review, Urban Studies, the Journal of Urban Affairs, and Housing Studies, among other social science journals.

-Prior to his appointment at Purdue, Reingold was Executive Associate Dean and Professor of Sociology in the School of Public and Environmental Affairs (now the Paul O’Neill School of Public and Environmental Affairs) at Indiana University – Bloomington.
+Prior to his appointment at Purdue, Reingold was Executive Associate Dean and Professor in the School of Public and Environmental Affairs (now the Paul O’Neill School of Public and Environmental Affairs) at Indiana University – Bloomington.

 His public service experience includes positions as director of research and policy development at the U.S. Corporation for National and Community Service, a member of the White House Task Force for Disadvantaged Youth and chair of the Task Force’s research committee, housing commissioner and vice-chairman of the Bloomington Housing Authority Board, board president of the South Central Community Action Program, and chair of the Indiana Commission on Community Service and Volunteerism.
 He has served on expert panels for the U.S. National Academy of Public Administration and the Office of the Assistant Secretary for Planning and Evaluation in the U.S. Department of Health and Human Services.
 He has served on editorial boards for the Journal of Policy Analysis and Management, Social Service Review, Evaluation Review, the Journal of Urban Affairs, and the Journal of Public Affairs Education.